-Midnight Sun Excursions requires a 7-day written cancellation notice for all reservations.
+Midnight Sun Excursions requires a non-refundable deposit of $126 to hold your reservation and a 14-day written cancellation notice for all reservations.
 Failure to give notice of cancellation or changes to your reservation will result in your credit card being charged.
 The only exceptions are:

 - If your cruise ship does not make its scheduled stop in Skagway.

 I will meet you with a Midnight Sun Excursions sign in the tour waiting area located just past dock security.
 If your ship changes docks I will be notified.
 Stay at your ships pier tour waiting area and I will find you.
 Please call me at 907-299-4217 if you are having problems locating the tour.
 Once you make a reservation I will send you a confirmation email with pickup instructions and contact information.

 Yes, give me a call at 907-299-4217.
 Your best rate will always come by booking directly through me.
 Please be aware that I may be booked on the day of your arrival so making a reservation is encouraged.
 If I do not answer then I am more than likely on tour and will return your call as soon as possible.
 Please leave a detailed message.

 I highly recommend you make a reservation as soon as possible since excursions often sell out.
 Skagway is a popular destination with up to ten thousand visitors a day!

 After I receive your Reservation Request Form I will email you an invoice which can be paid by credit card (Visa, MasterCard, American Express or Discover).
 When booking a private excursion I require a $110 deposit which will hold your reservation.
 The remaining balance is due before departure on the day of your excursion which allows flexibility with your payment options.
 This way, if you are reserving for a group, it will be possible to do separate payments.
 You may pay with a credit card or cash.
 If you do not show up for the excursion your credit card will be charged; See our Cancellation Policy below.